pebble-dev/rebblestore-api/docs/account_system.md

 ### `/user/register`

 Attemps to create a user account.
 For now, no email is needed (though that could change in the future).
+Password strength checking is done client-side.

 Query:
 ```JSON